femboyfin/dbdideas/survivor_perks.md

   - Sizable numbers buff to bring it up to snuff with Prove Thyself.
 - Increased duration to **70/80/90 seconds** *(was 45/60/75)*
   - Makes it significantly less punishing to travel to an ideal generator rather than jumping on the nearest one to preserve your effect.
-- Now applies to yourself and additionally other Survivors working on the Generator with you at the time of it's completion
+- Now applies to yourself and additionally other Survivors working on the Generator with you at the time of its completion
-  - This removes the requirement that someone else is working on the generator with you at the time of it's completion, making the perk more versatile.
+  - This removes the requirement that someone else is working on the generator with you at the time of its completion, making the perk more versatile.

 ## [Hardened](<https://deadbydaylight.wiki.gg/wiki/Hardened>) 📉 🗑️